All Scythe Outfits include:

 #01b-128P/65 All-Purpose Outfit

 This outfit with a typical Italian model blade is suitable for multiple tasks like maintaining an average lawn, cutting cover crops or gathering a small amount of hay.
-With slightly more elevated point, this blade easier to use in an uneven terrain than #126.
+With a slightly more elevated point, this blade is easier to use on uneven terrain.

 #01c-127/65 All-Purpose Outfit

 This outfit comes with a great all-around blade with no extreme features in any direction.
 Not too heavy, yet plenty strong.
 Suitable for similar applications as the outfits above.

 #01g-100B/65 All-Purpose Outfit

 #02a-002/75 Field Work Outfit

-This light blade with an eastern-European pattern works well for mowing in open areas.
+This light blade with an Eastern pattern works well for mowing in open areas.
 However, it is not ideal for heavy, woody, or clumpy growth, where a stiffer blade would be a better choice.